panosdimitrellos/Python-Offsec-tools/README.md

-# WebSpider
+# Python-Offsec-Tools
-A new side-project with the goal to bulid a web spider in pyhton.
+A library with some Python scripts to automate some processes in penetration testing.